 <input id="submit-btn" type="submit" value="Sign in" /> </form>

 This is an example of what the code for the Phishing For Sensitive Information landing pages can look like.
 The URL entered in the form action tag, <form action="https://https.protected-forms.com/pages/XXXXXXXXXX" ...., represents the final landing page you've chosen, where XXXXXXXXXX is account-specific information.
 For EU customers, use the following URL instead: https://https.eu-secured.com/pages/XXXXXXXXXX.

-- Save your customized landing page (with a new title if you'd like).
+- (Optional) Give your landing page a new title.

 - Save your customized landing page by clicking the Save button at the bottom of the page.

 - Before you can use the landing page in phishing campaigns, you will need to move it out of the Drafts category and into another category.
 To move it into another category, follow the steps below:

 a.
 In the My Landing Pages section, select Drafts.

 b.
 Select the check box next to the landing page's name.